-Macquarie University is proud to acknowledge the Traditional Custodians of the land on which our campus sits – the Wattamattagal Clan of the Darug Nation – and wants to embed our relationship with local Aboriginal communities within the University’s culture.
+Macquarie University is proud to acknowledge the Traditional Custodians of the land on which our campus sits – the Wattamattagal Clan of the Darug Nation – and is dedicated to embeding our relationship with local Aboriginal communities within the University’s culture.

 As part of that commitment, Macquarie University has launched our Reconciliation Action Plan.
 Through this we will build stronger, positive and sustainable relationships with our local Aboriginal Community and find pathways to reflect and include Indigenous knowledge in our teaching and research, while increasing the participation of Aboriginal and Torres Strait Islander people in campus life – whether as students or staff.